fpillet/NSLogger/iPad Viewer/README.md

 #NSLogger iPad Viewer
 NSLogger iPad Viewer aims to provide an in-field logging capacity to monitor your mobile application's behavior in unfabricated, real-world environments.
 NSLogger iPad Viewer makes use of Bluetooth connection to transmit an application's logging traces.

+## Work-In-Progress

+Aug.
+6, 2013 : CoreText draws Message text and data binary.
+Yet, do not stress test since CoreText Objs are instantiated in main thread at draw() call, which prevents iPad viewer from having a tight graphics loop.

+This is really bad. :(

 ##Minimum Requirements
 4.5 <= XCode
 5.1 <= iOS